 Opponents of artificial sweeteners are quick to decry the widespread use of the alternative sweeteners for fear that these “chemicals” lead to cancer.
 This primarily stems from studies performed in rats in the 1970s that found that high doses of saccharin led to bladder cancer.

-However, a number of health agencies (including the National Cancer Institute), have found no considerable body of evidence proving the responsible use of artificial sweeteners causes cancer (or any other serious health problems for that matter).
+However, several health agencies (including the National Cancer Institute), have found no considerable body of evidence proving the responsible use of artificial sweeteners causes cancer (or any other serious health problems for that matter).

 In fact, research has even confirmed that artificial sweeteners (when used within reason) are safe for pregnant women.

-It’s also important to realize that everything we ingest (naturally occurring and man made) is made of “chemicals”.
-Water (dihydrogen monoxide) could be considered the most important chemical to humans, as our bodies are made up ~60% water.
+It’s also important to realize that everything we ingest (naturally occurring and man-made) is made of “chemicals”.
+Water (dihydrogen monoxide) could be considered the most important chemical to humans, as our bodies are made up of ~60% water.